th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 at the university were numbered, it was time to move on, and I was either leaving after submitting a publication on Ouroboros, or without a publication on Ouroboros.

+In May 2018 there was another RINA workshop, where I presented Ouroboros.
+The feedback I got from John was characteristically short:
+_It's stupid_.

 We finished the experiments for ARCFIRE, but as with PRISTINE, the results were not accepted for publication.
 During the writing of the